Sequential and distributive forcings without choice: Introduction

-While the basic machinery of forcing does not rely on the axiom of choice, a lot of its theory makes heavy use of the axiom.
-This makes forcing over models of $\ZF$ harder, since we have little intuition or understanding what could or will go wrong.
-With recent advents in the study of very large cardinals in the stratosphere of Reinhardt and Berkeley cardinals, which disprove the axiom of choice, it is important for us to make better efforts to understand forcing in choiceless settings.
+While the basic machinery of forcing does not rely on the Axiom of Choice, its general theory makes heavy use of it.
+This means that working over general models of Zermelo--Fraenkel ($\ZF$), where the Axiom of Choice is not necessarily assumed, is significantly harder: our intuition was honed in $\ZFC$ for many decades, and we still do not have a complete picture of what could go wrong, or how do our standard definitions behave in general models of $\ZF$.
+With the recent advents of very large cardinal axioms,\footnote{These are axioms that go beyond $\ZFC$, the most famous one is perhaps ``there is an inaccessible cardinal'', or equivalently ``there is a Grothendieck universe''.} e.g.\ Reinhardt and Berkeley cardinals whose existence refutes the Axiom of Choice, it is very important to better understand the theory of forcing in $\ZF$.

-In this paper we answer the question which many a set theorist have asked over coffee at some point, including some of the authors, if a forcing does not add a new countable sequence of ground model elements, is it necessarily distributive?
-We isolate the property of ``not adding new sequences of ground model elements'', termed \textit{sequential} in this paper, and we show that while it has behaviour similar to distributivity, the properties are in fact very different from one another.
+In this paper we separate two properties which are equivalent in $\ZFC$, namely, distributivity and adding new sequences of ground model objects, which we term ``sequential''.
+Our main result is that this equivalence is not provable from $\ZF$, or even $\ZF$ augmented by the Principle of Dependent Choice ($\DC$) and its generalised versions.
+Moreover, we show that forcing with a distributive partial order must preserve the Axiom of Choice for countable families of sets ($\AC_\omega$), but can violate $\DC$, whereas a sequential partial order may even violate $\AC_\omega$ itself.
+We also provide a necessary and sufficient condition for a sequential partial order to preserve $\DC$, termed here ``quasiproperness''.

-Our main theorem is that $\ZF+\DC_{<\kappa}$ does not prove that a $\kappa$-sequential forcing is necessarily $\kappa$-distributive.
-Moreover, we show that $\kappa$-distributive forcings may violate the Principle of Dependent Choice and a $\kappa$-sequential may violate $\AC_\omega$.
-While this shows that the two properties are not equivalent, in quite the surprising twist, we show that in the Gitik model, where every limit ordinal has countable cofinality, every nontrivial forcing adds an $\omega$-sequence of ground model elements, and so no forcing is distributive and no forcing is sequential, except trivial forcings.
-This means that assuming suitable large cardinal axioms, the equivalence of sequential and distributive properties need not prove the axiom of choice itself.
+Finally, we provide a partial answer to the question of whether or not the equivalence between the two properties is itself equivalent to the Axiom of Choice.
+We prove that in the Gitik model, where all the limit ordinals have countable cofinality, the equivalence between the two properties holds, while the Axiom of Choice fails quite badly.
+The one drawback is that the Gitik model requires assuming the consistency of suitable large cardinal axioms, which leaves the question of whether or not the equivalence can hold in the absence of the Axiom of Choice without these additional assumptions wide open.